 Memory Systems

-WASP has 8 persistent memory systems.
+WASP has 18 persistent memory systems (11 primary + 7 auxiliary).
 Unlike most AI assistants, WASP's memory is not context-window-limited — it persists across sessions, across days, and across container restarts.

 Memory Architecture Overview